Ghulam Muhammad Qasir

 Ghulam Muhammad Qasir (غلام محمد قاصر 4 September 1944 – 20 February 1999) was a Pakistani Urdu poet.
 He was considered to be one of the finest modern poets of Urdu Ghazal.
-Ahmad Nadeem Qasmi was the one who 1st introduced him in his famous literary journal called "Fanoon" back in year 1977.
-Ghulam Muhammad Qasir came up with his 1st collection of poetry called "Tasalsul" in the same year and received warm acceptance across the country.
-He was awarded with the Presidential Pride of Performance Award (Posthumous) by the Government of Pakistan in 2006–07, for his valuable contributions in the field of Urdu literature.
+Ahmad Nadeem Qasmi first introduced him in his famous literary journal "Fanoon" in 1977.
+Ghulam Muhammad Qasir came up with his first collection of poetry, called "Tasalsul", the same year and received warm acceptance across the country.
+The Government of Pakistan awarded him the Presidential Pride of Performance in 2006–07, posthumously, for his valuable contribution to Urdu literature.

-Ghulam Muhammad Qasir was born in Paharpur, Dera Ismail Khan, North-West Frontier Province (NWFP) now called khyber Pakhtunkhwa KPK, Pakistan, on 4 September 1944.
-He joined the Education Department as lecturer of Urdu and served different colleges across the province.
-He died on 20 February 1999 and is buried in Peshawar KPK, Pakistan.

-Professional background
+Life

+Ghulam Muhammad Qasir was born in Paharpur, Dera Ismail Khan.

-After finishing secondary school from Government High School Paharpur, he was appointed as a teacher in the same school.
+After finishing secondary school at Government High School Paharpur, he was appointed as a teacher in the same school.
 Qasir taught in many different schools adjacent to Dera Ismail Khan.
-While working as a teacher Qasir kept on improving his education.
+While working as a teacher Qasir kept improving his education.
 After completing his master's degree in Urdu literature, he was first appointed as a lecturer at Government College Mardan.
 He also worked at Science Superior College Peshawar, Government College Dara Adam Khel, Government College Peshawar, Government College Toru, and Government College Pabbi.
+He wrote over 70 dramas and programs for PTV Peshawar and Radio Pakistan, including popular TV serials like Talash and Bhoot Bangla (Haunted Bungalow).

+He died on 20 February 1999 and is buried in Peshawar.